How to Set Up an Apple Watch

 Set up for family members

-If someone in your family has an Apple Watch but no iPhone, you can set them up in your Family Sharing group and take charge of their usage.
+If someone in your family has an Apple Watch but no iPhone, you can set them up in your Family Sharing group and manage their usage.
 This is especially handy for kids or seniors who may not be familiar with smartphones.
-It’s important to note that you need to be the parent or guardian in the Family Sharing group.
+It’s essential to note that you must be the parent or guardian in the Family Sharing group.

 • Time to not use the device, including a special function for school hours